Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Diagnostic methods for the inverse cascade

-As a final extension of the flux analysis, the locality between strain-rate tensors on varying scales is analysed according to the second-order MSG approach developed by Eyink \cite{Eyink2006,Eyink2006b}.
-This leads to the vortex thinning picture, which is a proposed physical process for the inverse cascade mechanism.
+As a final extension of the flux analysis, the locality between strain-rate tensors on varying scales is analysed according to the second-order MSG approach \citep{Eyink2006,Eyink2006b}.
 For that, a second filtering operation is defined as